-Also new this year, the Regular Session of the 88th Texas Legislative, HB 473 includes the following
+The Regular Session of the 88th Texas Legislative (2023), HB 473 includes the following:

 Before a school team can conduct a threat assessment of a student, the team must notify the parent of or person standing in parental relation to the student.
 In conducting the assessment, the team shall provide the parent or person with the opportunity to participate (in-person or remotely) in the assessment and to submit any information regarding the student.
 After completing the threat assessment of the student, the team must provide the parent or person with the assessment findings and conclusions.